 And for a long time, you know, Ghana has always been a pillar when it comes to the diaspora, specifically Pan-Africanism.
 You have folks like Muhammad Ali and Maya Angelou going to Ghana back in the day to make those connections and realize the importance of us being connected globally.
 And so, I think we’re just continuing that, expanding on that.
 And this year, I had folks for the first time join me for Detty December from Australia.
 One of the women was Nigerian, but Australian.

 And when I saw her registration come through and I saw the address, I was like, what?
 It blew my mind.
-I knew black people were everywhere, obviously, but I’m just like, people are quite literally coming from every corner of the world to this beautiful place during a great time.
+I knew Black people were everywhere, obviously, but I’m just like, people are quite literally coming from every corner of the world to this beautiful place during a great time.

 Matt Bowles: Well, I also want to ask you about the Cape Coast, which you mentioned.
 I went there as well while I was in Ghana, and I just have been telling everybody how important it is to go there.
 I’ve read your article on it, in which you referred to it as, ‘a harrowing but necessary experience’.
 And I’m wondering if you can share a little bit about your experience going to Cape Coast and why you.
 You feel it’s really important.